xrettle/WFGY/TensionUniverse/BlackHole/Q105_prediction_of_systemic_crashes.md

 ## 10. Elementary but precise explanation

-This final block explains Q105 in accessible terms, while staying faithful to the effective layer encoding.
+This final block explains Q105 in accessible terms while staying faithful to the effective layer encoding.

 Large systems like global finance, power grids, and logistics networks can look stable for a long time.
 Local indicators such as individual bank risk measures or local line loads can all look safe.
-Yet sometimes, a small push starts a chain reaction.
+Yet sometimes a small push starts a chain reaction.
 Many parts fail in a short time and the whole system seems to collapse at once.

 Q105 asks a very specific question.

-> Is it possible, even in principle, to see these system wide crashes coming in advance in a reliable way, if we watch the right things, and if we use models that are realistically available before the crash?
+> Is it possible, even in principle, to see these system wide crashes coming in advance in a reliable way, if we watch the right things and if we use models that are realistically available before the crash?

 In the Tension Universe view, we imagine that at any moment the system can be summarized as a state.
 That state includes: